Denmark–United Kingdom relations: Cultural relations

 The historical and cultural ties between the British and Danish people are manifold.
 Both monarchies are linked by several dynastic marriages and originate from the House of Schleswig-Holstein-Sonderburg-Glücksburg, which is why the royal families of both countries still maintain close relations today.
 There is a mutual presence of expat communities in both countries, which contributes to cultural exchange: an estimated 30,000 Danish citizens live in the United Kingdom, while around 19,000 Britons reside in Denmark.
 Denmark is one of the countries with the highest level of English proficiency, which facilitates the reception of British culture—British music, literature, and media have a broad following in Denmark.
 At the same time, Danish culture and lifestyle are attracting interest in the United Kingdom: in the 2010s, the Danish concept of hygge (cosiness) also gained popularity in Great Britain, and Danish companies expanded into the British market with design, gastronomy and fashion.
 London is home to Danish bakery chains and annual cultural festivals showcasing Danish cuisine and traditions.
-There are also close ties in sports—especially in association football, where several Danish football players (e.g., Christian Eriksen and Rasmus Højlund) have played in England, and English football is very popular in Denmark.
+There are also close ties in sports—especially in football, where several Danish football players (e.g., Christian Eriksen and Rasmus Højlund) have played in England, and English football is very popular in Denmark.